 There’s a lot to consider when helping your child make the best possible decision on where to go to college.
-From majors offered to Greek life and athletics to how far a campus is from home, students and their families have a lot of factors to consider.
+From majors, athletics, and Greek life to how far a campus is from home, students and their families have a lot of factors to consider.

-However, one perk offered by colleges that some may ignore in the excitement of college applications is the importance of career services, despite controversial cuts to these offices’ funding.
+However, one perk offered by colleges—that some may overlook in the excitement of college applications—is the importance of career services, despite controversial cuts to these offices’ funding.

-The problem is, however, not every college has a great career office.
+The problem is not every college has a great career office.

 Researching the Best College Career Services

 You may be led to think that more elite colleges have better career services, but author Ron Leiber quotes one prominent college president in his book The Price You Pay for College as saying, “the better the college, the worse the career services.”

 The good news is that many top colleges are working to change this, and as a consumer of their services, your child and your family can help shift the conversation.